Adventure Education BA (Hons)

 Alongside academic study, I am now working towards my Canoe Award, Canoe Leader and SUP Leader then hopefully Paddlesports Touring Leader and Raft Guide.
 I'd also love to gain some qualifications in bush craft before finishing my degree.

-Katy Duncan is studying the BA (Hons) Adventure Education at UHI West Highland.
+Katy studies BA (Hons) Adventure Education at UHI North, West and Hebrides.

 Apply for Adventure Education BA (Hons)